Secured vs. Unsecured Business Loans: How to Select a Loan

 - Real Estate

-As a business owner, you may benefit from this option if you want to limit your personal risk in the investment.
+As a small business owner, you may benefit from this option if you want to limit your personal risk in the investment.
 Or, maybe you want lower interest rates and the ability to pay back the investment over a longer period.

 The Pros of Secured Loans: